Biaancabe/GEN02.H2501_ABMMM/README.md

 ├── analyze_kpi.py      # Create simple plots for visualizing purposes
 ├── data/
-│   ├── raw/            # Place your PDFs or TXT files here │   └── index/          # Generated embeddings and FAISS index └── requirements.txt    # Python dependencies
+│   ├── raw/            # Place your PDFs or TXT files here
+|   ├── test/           # Here you find several test documents that were used to assess the KPIs
+│   └── index/          # Generated embeddings and FAISS index
+└── requirements.txt    # Python dependencies